Public Beta

 No alpha channels or transparency for solid elements.

-The Logo must be provided as image data URL, https URL are not supported.
+The Logo must be provided as image Data-URI, https URL are not supported.

 Multi-colored logos and gradients are automatically converted to a monochrome version to foster readability and ease of use.

-The swiyu app will automatically tint the logo to black or white, depending on the brightness or darkness of the background colour.
+The swiyu Wallet will automatically tint the logo to black or white, depending on the brightness or darkness of the background colour.

 logo conversion logo scaling